 Pro tip: Do not skip this step.
 Early in my journey, I tried to pay off debt without an emergency fund and it increased my anxiety so much.

 Increase your income

 You can increase your income a few ways and one of my favorite ways doesn’t even involve getting a second job or asking for a raise.
 I mentioned this above, but cutting out unnecessary expenses increases your income instantly.
 Cable, monthly subscriptions, excessive memberships, etc. aren’t necessary.
 Eliminating these expenses will add a few hundred dollars back into your budget and you’ll have more to put towards debt.
-“But Kayla I’ve already done theses things, and my budget still isn’t working.”
+“But Kayla I’ve already done these things, and my budget still isn’t working.”
 At this point, you should consider either getting a second job or asking for a raise.
-You can also earn extra money on every day needs such as gas and groceries from cash back apps, such as Ebates, Ibotta or Dosh to name a few.
+You can also earn extra money on every day needs such as gas and groceries from cashback apps, such as Ebates, Ibotta or Dosh to name a few.

 Lower your interest rate

 If you’ve crunched the numbers and still feel like you’re unable to make any progress, consider reaching out to your lender to ask for a better rate, transferring your balance to a card with a lower interest rate or consolidating your debts into a lower interest loan.
 Getting a better interest rate is one way to put more money towards the principal balance and it will help you pay down your balances faster.
 Don’t be embarrassed to give your creditor a call.
 They have heard it all and will more than likely be willing to help you.